Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: System Model

 where $m \in [0, M-1]$ and $n \in [0, N-1]$.

 To enhance SE, we introduce time-domain FTN signaling characterized by a compression factor $\alpha \in (0, 1]$.
 The FTN-specific symbol duration is defined as $T_{\mathrm{F}} = \alpha T_0$, where $T_0 = 1/M$ represents the Nyquist symbol interval and $T$ is the frame duration.
 Consequently, the subcarrier spacing remains fixed at $\Delta f = 1/T$.
-Subsequently, the Heisenberg transform, combined with an FTN pulse shaping filter $g_{\mathrm{tx}}(t)$, generates the continuous time-domain signal $s(t)$:
+Subsequently, the Heisenberg transform combined with a pulse shaping filter $g_{\mathrm{tx}}(t)$ generates the continuous time-domain signal $s(t)$.
+To implement the FTN architecture, a time compression factor $\alpha$ is introduced into the orthogonal symbol interval $T$.
+The transmitted signal is formulated as

-where $g_{\mathrm{tx}}(t)$ is typically a Root Raised Cosine (RRC) pulse.
+where the pulse shaping filter $g_{\mathrm{tx}}(t)$ employs a root raised cosine (RRC) waveform.
+Let $\beta$ denote the roll-off factor.
+The impulse response is defined as

 The impact of the compression factor $\alpha$ is visually demonstrated in \figref{fig:FTN}.
 In \figref{fig:FTN} (a), the adoption of $\alpha =0.8$ forces the pulses closer together, causing non-zero distinct values of adjacent pulses to overlap at the sampling instant.
 This phenomenon intentionally introduces ISI to boost the transmission rate.
-Furthermore, also as shown in \figref{fig:FTN} (b), this non-orthogonal transmission results in a spectral dip compared to the flat spectrum of Nyquist signaling, effectively acting as a frequency-selective channel or introducing colored noise.
+As shown in \figref{fig:FTN} (b), this non-orthogonal transmission results in a spectral dip compared to the flat spectrum of Nyquist signaling, effectively acting as a frequency-selective channel or introducing colored noise.